-Being a semi-nerd in the mid 50s I’ve been on the internet since the beginning.
-Well in fact I’ve been on the, or rather sort of a, net since before Internet made its way in Norway.
+Polarization of the internet?
+Since an old’ish semi-nerd I’ve been on the internet since the beginning.
+In fact I’ve been on the, or rather sort of a, net since before Internet made its way in Norway.

 Back in the early’ish days one used Bulletin Board Systems or BBS, I did so in the last half of 80s.
 To use, and slightly re-write, a quote from a famous movie, “digital life is like a box of chocolate, you never know whatcha gonna get”.
 Pretty much how it was back then.